Deploying Forwarding Service¶

-This type of port forwarding program is only recommended for use on Linux-like systems.
-Before you begin, please allow port 6009/tcp through your firewall.
-Modify the configuration according to your needs.
-Now, please modify the following template configuration as appropriate and save it as ~/frps.ini on your server.
+This type of port forwarding program is recommended only for Linux-based systems.
+Before starting, first open the firewall for port 6009/tcp and modify the configuration according to your needs.
+Now adjust the following template configuration as appropriate and save it as the ~/frps.ini file on the server.

 Danger

-Forwarding to the public internet is a very dangerous action.
-Do not take chances or assume that your IP and port are hidden.
-Be sure to enable certificate verification for your services!
+Forwarding to the public internet is extremely dangerous.
+Do not be complacent and assume that the IP and port are very hidden.
+Be sure to enable certificate verification for the service!

 [common]